 The announcement has been made by posting two images of a copy of the company's statement regarding theft and another of a police complaint copy, on its homepage.
 Coinsecure CEO has filed a complaint to New Delhi Police and has pointed to exchange CSO Dr. Amitabh Saxena.

-"Our CSO, Dr. Amitabh Saxena, was extracting BTG and he claims that funds have been lost in the process during the extraction of the private keys," Coinsecure team said.
-But on other hand Dr. Saxena informed Coinsecure that the funds "were stolen from [the] company's Bitcoin wallet due to some attack."
+"Our CSO, Dr. Amitabh Saxena, was extracting BTG and he claims that funds have been lost in the process during the extraction of the private keys," the Coinsecure team said.
+But on other hand, Dr. Saxena informed Coinsecure that the funds "were stolen from [the] company's Bitcoin wallet due to some attack."